Fuddruckers

-Fuddruckers (sometimes abbreviated Fudds) is an American fast casual, franchised restaurant chain that specializes in hamburgers.
-The Fuddruckers concept is to offer large hamburgers in which the meat is ground on-site and buns are baked on the premises.
+Fuddruckers (sometimes abbreviated as Fudds) is an American fast casual, franchised restaurant chain that specializes in hamburgers.
 As of 2019, Fuddruckers had 49 company-operated restaurants and 107 franchises across the United States and around the world.
 The company headquarters is in Houston, Texas.
-On September 8, 2020, Fuddruckers owner Luby's, Inc. announced they plan to liquidate existing assets, including Fuddruckers' assets, distributing the proceeds to investors after the proposed sale of the chains.
+On September 8, 2020, Fuddruckers owner Luby's, Inc. announced that they planned to liquidate existing assets, including Fuddruckers' assets, distributing the proceeds to investors after the proposed sale of the chains.
 On June 21, 2021, Black Titan Franchise Systems announced a deal to acquire Fuddruckers for $18.5 million.

 History

 Founding and growth

 Fuddruckers was founded as Freddie Fuddruckers in 1979 by Philip J. Romano in San Antonio, Texas, at a location converted from an old bank to a restaurant.
-He started the chain because he thought that "the world needed a better hamburger."
-The Fuddruckers concept was to offer large hamburgers in which the meat was ground on-site and buns were baked on the premises and hamburgers and other dishes were offered with "lots of fresh sliced tomatoes, onions, lettuce and vats of cheese sauce."
+He started the chain because he thought that "the world needed a better hamburger".
+The name derived from "Fudpucker World Airways", a fictional airline using steam-powered aircraft that was an in-joke among pilots and aviation enthusiasts.
+The Fuddruckers concept was to offer large hamburgers in which the meat was ground on site and buns were baked on the premises, and hamburgers and other dishes were offered with "lots of fresh sliced tomatoes, onions, lettuce, and vats of cheese sauce".
 In California, Fuddruckers competed at the high end of the fast-food market against chains such as Flakey Jake's, sometimes with head-to-head competitions in places such as Northridge, California.
 By 1988, there were 150 restaurants in the chain.
 Romano left the chain in 1988 to form Romano's Macaroni Grill.
-In an interview, Romano stated that "I just felt I had done all I could for the concept."
+In an interview, Romano stated: "I just felt I had done all I could for the concept."

 Fuddruckers was purchased in November 1998 by Michael Cannon, and later it was purchased by Magic Brands.
-The restaurant sometimes made controversial decisions; for example, in 2010 it began enforcing a no-weapons policy, which insisted that patrons should not carry "visible pistols" unless they were security officials.
-Laws in some U.S. states allow people to carry guns visibly in public.
-Fuddruckers management had been concerned that the presence of armed patrons might deter unarmed ones from visiting, but the move caused controversy among pro-gun advocates who threatened to retaliate with boycotts of Fuddruckers restaurants.

-In August 2014, Fuddruckers opened the first of its new stores called Fuddruckers Deluxe in Newport News, Virginia, a full-service sit down restaurant serving traditional and new menu items, with a wait staff, full bar and multiple TVs, although it does not offer different size burgers or a "produce and fixings bar" like its traditional restaurants.
+In August 2014, Fuddruckers opened the first of its new stores called Fuddruckers Deluxe in Newport News, Virginia, a full-service, sit-down restaurant serving traditional and new menu items, with a wait staff, full bar, and multiple TVs, although it did not offer different-sized burgers or a "produce and fixings bar" like its traditional restaurants.
 As of 2018, the restaurant has been closed.